cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 11.md

 ---
-title: Problem Set 8b
+title: Problem Set 11
 tags: [csc-216]
-description: This problem set is from week eight of the course.
+description: This problem set covers operations on binary trees as well as AVL trees.
-draft: true
 ---

 1. Suppose I want to insert the values 8, 3, 4, 9, 2, 1, 10, 7, 8, 14 into a binary search tree in that order.